bodrick/awesome/README.md

 *   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.
 *   [pwa-builder/PWABuilder](https://github.com/pwa-builder/PWABuilder) - The simplest way to create progressive web apps across platforms and devices.
 Start here.
 This repo is home to several projects in the PWABuilder family of tools.
 *   [unjs/jiti](https://github.com/unjs/jiti) - Runtime Typescript and ESM support for Node.js
-*   [finic-ai/finic](https://github.com/finic-ai/finic) - Data integration platform for LLMs.
-Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
 *   [alexanderatallah/window.ai](https://github.com/alexanderatallah/window.ai) - Use your own AI models on the web
 *   [mifi/lossless-cut](https://github.com/mifi/lossless-cut) - The swiss army knife of lossless video/audio editing
 *   [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - #1 Free and Open Source AI Image Upscaler for Linux, MacOS and Windows.